spherity/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 The use of Decentralised Identifiers (DIDs) permits the implementation of self-sovereign digital identities.
 Each DID is associated with a DID Document, which may contain public keys, service endpoints, and other metadata required for interactions.
 DIDs can be used across various platforms and services, promoting interoperability and user autonomy in the digital identity landscape.
-In the context of this RFC, the a natural person's DID is used only in the context of the organisation and is managed using the Organisational Wallet.
+In the context of this document, the a natural person's DID is used only in the context of the organisation and is managed using the Organisational Wallet.

 DID Documents are resolved using a DID method.
-While the workflows presented in this RFC are independent of the DID method used, we use two types of DID methods as examples: `DID:key` and `DID:peer`.
+While the presented workflows are independent of the DID method used, we use two types of DID methods as examples: `DID:key` and `DID:peer`.
 Legal and natural persons are identified using the `DID:key` method.
 The `DID:key` method allows for the creation of DIDs directly from cryptographic key pairs without relying on a trust infrastructure.
-Therefore, this RFC is independent of the choice of a concrete trust infrastructure and can be adapted flexibly.
+Therefore, the presented workflows are independent of the choice of a concrete trust infrastructure and can be adapted flexibly.
 The `DID:peer` method is used to establish secure bilateral communication channels for requesting and presenting credentials.
 The method encodes an ephemeral key that is bound to a specific DIDComm connection.

 ## 3.2 Trust Lists

 In order to verify verifiable credentials, the Relying Party needs a trust relationship with the Attestation Provider.
-This RFC is independent of the trust infrastructure providing the trust anchor.
+The presented workflows are independent of the trust infrastructure providing the trust anchor.
 It is expected that a trust infrastructure is available to provide trust lists .
 Trust lists provide the DIDs of trusted Attestation Providers and Relying Parties.
 As a result, the wallet can verify the authenticity of the Relying Party before presenting a verifiable credential, and the Relying Party can verify the authenticity of the Attestation Provider upon presentation of the credential.